-Craft beer revolutionised American (and global) brewing for a reason: America was practically begging for something other than lawnmower beer, especially if it only costs a few extra bucks.
-Sure, people want to support the little guy, but the real reason most people spend the extra dollar or two on a six pack of IPA is because it tastes so much better than the flavourless swill that dominated beer fridges across the country for decades.
-Craft bourbon has had its own success, but nobody believes it will revolutionise whiskey the same way as small brewers have.
+Craft beer revolutionized American (and global) brewing for a reason: America was practically begging for something other than lawnmower beer, especially if it only costs a few extra bucks.
+Sure, people want to support the little guy, but the real reason most people spend the extra dollar or two on a six pack of IPA is because it tastes so much better than the flavorless swill that dominated beer fridges across the country for decades.
+Craft bourbon has had its own success, but nobody believes it will revolutionize whiskey the same way as small brewers have.

 That's because while Big Beer set the bar so low, Big Bourbon has been making perfectly delicious whiskey for centuries, so buying a bottle of craft bourbon for $60 can be a tough pill to swallow when you can get just as good of a bottle from a big distillery for $30.
 So how do you compete with Big Bourbon in a market that's not ripe for disruption?
 By making single-malt whiskey.
 At least that's what a relatively small but growing number of American craft distillers are doing.

 The variety within the burgeoning American malt category is staggering—everything ranging from heavily peated Isla scotch-style whiskey to malt whiskies aged in new charred oak American barrels that live somewhere between the worlds of scotch and bourbon, to whiskies made from five different malts that resemble nothing else being made in the world.

 We talked to Tom Mooney, co-owner and CEO of House Spirits Distillery—which helped change the face of gin with Aviation, and which is now one of the leaders in the American malt whiskey market with Westward whiskey—about how American single malt got started, where it's gong, and how it might change American distilling as we know it.